 Windmill palm is a favorite specimen to plant in landscapes near the ocean since they tolerate salt.
 They are relatively small, slow-growing palms, so they are a good choice for containers although the containers need to have adequate drainage holes.
 In outdoor environments, windmill palms are a good choice for confined areas such as sheltering a patio.
 They can also be grown as specimen plants in the larger landscape.
 If you do not want to deal with fallen fruit, look for a tree that is male.

 Windmill palms can also be grown indoors in pots; they grow slow enough that it will be many years before they outgrow the space.

 Growing the Windmill Palm

-Windmill palm prefers a semi-shade or shady location but will tolerate full sun in more northern climates.
+Windmill palms prefers a semi-shade or shady location but will tolerate full sun in more northern climates.
 As long as there is good drainage, the windmill palm will grow in most soil conditions and pH levels.
 It does not like to have wet feet.
-The leaves are somewhat delicate, so a location somewhat sheltered from harsh winds is best.
-Strong winds may shred the leaves.
+The leaves are somewhat delicate, so a location somewhat sheltered from harsh winds is best as strong winds may shred the leaves.

-Make sure to keep windmill palm well watered.
+Make sure to keep windmill palms well watered.
 There are no pruning requirements for this tree except for the standard advice to prune away any parts that have become dead, damaged, or diseased.

 Pests and Diseases

 Windmill palm is relatively free of problems, especially in the cooler climates.
 Further south, they sometimes experience problems from scale insects and palm aphids.
 Diseases are rare, though leaf spots and yellowing disease sometimes occur.

 If the soil is not well drained, root rot may be a problem.